Anonymous-Ekansh/ComputeQuest-hackwave/README.md

 # ComputeQuest

 > Donate your browser's computing power.
-Earn territory.
-Dominate the map.
+Earn crystals.
+Forge your deck.
+Dominate the bots.

-ComputeQuest is a distributed computing platform disguised as a game.
+ComputeQuest is a distributed computing platform disguised as a deck-building card game.
 Users contribute idle CPU cycles from their browser to a shared compute pool — powering real research tasks and ML inference.
-In return, they earn in-game credits to expand their territory on a live 2D strategy map.
+In return, they earn in-game credits that can be converted into Crystals to buy cards, build a deck, and battle in The Forge.

 No downloads.
 No sign-up friction.
 Just open a tab and start contributing.